 Tax-Loss Harvesting Benefits Long-Term Investors

 While tax-loss harvesting has been around in its most basic form for many decades, only with the advent of automated investing services have its benefits becoming more widely available.
 And because creating this service in software is a complex undertaking, it stands to reason that misperceptions will abound.
 Wealthfront is the only automated service to announce tax-loss harvesting for all of its clients regardless of account size.
 For Wealthfront, bringing transparency to this and the other sophisticated services we offer — services we think should be available to as wide an audience as possible — is a critical part of our mission.

-Learn more about Wealthfront’s Tax Loss Harvesting, Direct Indexing, and Advanced Indexing features.
+Learn more about Wealthfront’s Tax Loss Harvesting, Stock-level Tax-Loss Harvesting, and Smart Beta features.

 Wealthfront and its affiliates do not provide tax advice and investors are encouraged to consult with their personal tax advisor.